jkminder/dlab-runai-images/README.md

 For a detailed instruction manual on the `runai submit` command, see [here](https://docs.run.ai/v2.9/Researcher/cli-reference/runai-submit/#-pvc-storage_class_namesizecontainer_mount_pathro).

+Once you have submitted a job, check `runai list` or `rl` to see the status of your requested job.

 ## RUNAI Aliases

 The installation script sets up several useful aliases.
 These are stored in the `.runai_aliases` file in your home directory and are loaded when you open a new terminal.
 Some key aliases include: